dgzlopes/pulpocon/README.md

 That way, we will pick a random customer from the list of customers.
 Then, rerun the script.

-If you check the logs of the QuickPizza service, you should see that the customer is changing all the time.
+If you check the logs of the QuickPizza service, you should see that the customer id that we attach to every log line is changing all the time.

 You verify this by running `docker-compose logs quickpizza`.